-HOUSING SUPPORT REPRESENTED A TOP PRIORITY FOLLOWING THE STORM share of funding reported by institutional donors responding AND COMMUNITY DEVELOPMENT AND HEALTH to the Gulf Coast hurricanes.
-For example, the Kessler The need to rebuild the infrastructure of communities Foundation made a \$10,000 grant to the American Red devastated by Hurricane Sandy was a clear priority for Cross Warren County Chapter to install a gas generator in its institutional donors, and they directed 8 percent of their headquarters so that it could serve as an accessible regional support for this purpose.
-For example, the Johnson & emergency shelter for people with severe disabilities from Johnson Corporate Giving Program provided \$100,000 the Chapter's 17 residential homes and the surrounding to California-based Carolan Associates to develop a community; and the AT&T Inc. Corporate Giving Program business impact analysis in partnership with the City of New gave \$1 million to the Empire State Relief Fund for efforts Brunswick to evaluate their risks and develop mitigation specifically related to providing long-term housing and scenarios for natural and man-made disasters.
-Health rebuilding homes.
-Half a dozen grants explicitly focused on followed with 5 percent of overall support, or \$15.7 million. renters, including the Robin Hood Foundation's \$300,000 Just over half of this total (\$8.3 million) focused on mental grant to the Borough of Keansburg Trust in Keansburg, NJ to health, led by a \$4.5 million commitment from the Robert address the needs of 140 low- and moderate-income owner-Wood Johnson Foundation to assist with recovery, rebuilding, occupied residences and tenants/renters in the Borough and social services support, including mental health whose properties were substantially damaged.
-The grant services, for individuals and families in New Jersey. supported the assessment, demolition, and rebuilding needs of these families and broadened outreach to an additional more than 1,700 families.
+HOUSING SUPPORT REPRESENTED A TOP PRIORITY FOLLOWING THE STORM share of funding reported by institutional donors responding to the Gulf Coast hurricanes.
+For example, the Kessler Foundation made a \$10,000 grant to the American Red Cross Warren County Chapter to install a gas generator in its headquarters so that it could serve as an accessible regional emergency shelter for people with severe disabilities from the Chapter's 17 residential homes and the surrounding community; and the AT&T Inc. Corporate Giving Program gave \$1 million to the Empire State Relief Fund for efforts specifically related to providing long-term housing and rebuilding homes.
+Half a dozen grants explicitly focused on renters, including the Robin Hood Foundation's \$300,000 grant to the Borough of Keansburg Trust in Keansburg, NJ to address the needs of 140 low- and moderate-income owneroccupied residences and tenants/renters in the Borough whose properties were substantially damaged.
+The grant supported the assessment, demolition, and rebuilding needs of these families and broadened outreach to an additional more than 1,700 families.